Xilinx/VVAS/3.0/source/docs/Embedded/Tutorials/MultiChannelML.rst

 The beauty of this VVAS solution is that user need not figure out the resolution required for various DPU supported models. vvas_xinfer plug-in gets this information from the requested model and perform resize, color space conversion operation on the input image as per the requirement of the model using preprocessor block (vvas_xpreprocessor).
 The output of the vvas_xinfer is the original input image along with the scaled metadata for that resolution.

-The information for the ML model to be used must be provided in the JSON file, that is passed to vvas_xfilter’s plug-in property **infer-config**.
+The information for the ML model to be used must be provided in the JSON file, that is passed to vvas_xinfer’s plug-in property **infer-config**.

 .. figure:: ./media/multichannel_ml/xfilter_plugin.png
    :align: center